pytorch/pytorch/docs/source/notes/windows.rst

 Why are there no Python 2 packages for Windows?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Because it's not stable enough.
-There're some issues that needs to be solved before we officially release it.
+There're some issues that need to be solved before we officially release it.
 You can build it by yourself.

 Import error